 and the President of the Security Council

-Number: 293/2023

-Date: 08/04/2023

-Your Excellency the Secretary General,

-Upon instructions from the Government of Lebanon, we entrust to you below Lebanon's comments on some of the content of your latest report on the implementation of resolution 1701 (2006) contained in document S/2023/184:
+Upon instructions from the Government of Lebanon, we entrust to you below Lebanon’s comments on some of the content of your latest report on the implementation of Security Council resolution 1701 (2006), contained in document S/2023/184:

-- Regarding the incident of Al-Aqibiya that occurred on December 14, 2022, the Lebanese army arrested and interrogated the suspects.
-A judicial process was initiated, whereby one of the wanted persons was arrested, as well as arrest warrants were issued in absentia against the other indictees.
+Regarding the incident of Al-Aqibiya that occurred on 14 December 2022, the Lebanese army arrested and interrogated the suspects.
+A judicial process was initiated whereby one of the wanted persons was arrested, and arrest warrants were issued in absentia against the other indictees.
 The Lebanese authorities emphasize that the incident was isolated and unplanned.

-- Concerning the allegations put forward in the letter of the Israeli representative contained in document S/2023/74, Lebanon reiterates that those allegations are groundless and thus refers to its previous letter reflecting Lebanon’s official reply in this regard, contained in document A/77/791- S/2023/176.
+Concerning the allegations put forward in the letter of the Israeli representative contained in document S/2023/74, Lebanon reiterates that those allegations are groundless and thus refers to its previous letter reflecting Lebanon’s official reply in this regard, contained in document A/77/791- S/2023/176.

-- Lebanon requests to amend the reference to " Northern Ghajar and the adjacent area north of the blue line", which is usually mentioned in the relevant reports of the Secretary-General, and to adopt in all reports and documents issued by the United Nations within this context, the name that Lebanon referred to in the two identical letters contained in documents A/77/708-S/2023/49 as follow: “the occupied lands in the outskirts of the town of Al-Mari, which partly includes the urban expansion of the village of Ghajar.”
+- Lebanon requests to amend the reference to " Northern Ghajar and the adjacent area north of the blue line", which is usually mentioned in the relevant reports of the Secretary-General, and to adopt, in all reports and documents issued by the United Nations in this context, the name that Lebanon referred to in the identical letters contained in document A/77/708-S/2023/49, as follows: “the occupied lands in the outskirts of the town of Al-Mari, which partly includes the urban expansion of the village of Ghajar.”

-- Lebanon emphasizes that the tensions on the Blue Line result from Israel's continuous violations of this line, including its recent construction of a concrete T wall inside the occupied Lebanese territories opposite the town of Alma al-Shaab.
+Lebanon emphasizes that the tensions on the Blue Line result from Israel’s continuous violations of this Line, including its recent construction of a concrete T-wall inside the occupied Lebanese territories, opposite the town of Alma al-Shaab.
 The Security Council should condemn such violations.

-- Lebanon expresses its readiness to embark on an exercise of demarcating its southern borders, starting from the point B1.
+Lebanon expresses its readiness to embark on an exercise of demarcating its southern borders, starting from the point B1.

-- Lebanon notes that "Green Without Borders" is an environmental non-governmental organization that is registered duly and legally according to relevant Lebanese laws.
+Lebanon notes that “Green Without Borders” is an environmental non-governmental organization that is duly and legally registered according to relevant Lebanese laws.

-- With regard to the issue of handing over the Syrian detainees who survived the boat accident on December 31, 2023 to the authorities, as mentioned in paragraph 57 of the latest SG 1701 report, where it was tacitly implied that this was done without due process, Lebanon reaffirms that its authorities abide by i) the applicable national laws and procedures in force, ii) and by Lebanon’s relevant international obligations.
+With regard to the issue of handing over to the authorities the Syrian detainees who survived the boat accident on 31 December 2022, as mentioned in paragraph 57 of the latest report of the Secretary-General, in which it was tacitly implied that this was done without due process, Lebanon reaffirms that its authorities abide by (a) the applicable national laws and procedures in force and (b) Lebanon’s relevant international obligations.

-I would be grateful if you could have this letter circulated as an official document of the seventy-seventh session of the United Nations General Assembly under agenda item No. 32, "The situation in the Middle East," bearing in mind that I sent an identical letter to the President of the Security Council.
+I would be grateful if you could have the present letter circulated as a document of the seventy-seventh session of the General Assembly, under agenda item 32, and of the Security Council.

+Jeanne Murad

+Counsellor

 Chargé d’affaires a.i.

-Counselor Jeanne Murad

-His Excellency the Secretary-General

-of the United Nations

-Mr. Antonio Guterres

-New York
+___________